domenico8888/AI_Sound_Library_Analyzer/readme.md

 This project aims to create an AI assistant capable of:

 * Automatically scanning sound libraries
-* Detecting the synthesizer/plugin used
+* Detecting synthesizers and plugins
 * Understanding sound characteristics
 * Classifying presets by category
 * Extracting synthesis parameters